What Is A Retaining Wall?

 A retaining wall is a stabilizing structure that holds sloping ground in place in order to prevent the erosion and the soil movement.
-A retaining wall must be substantial and sturdy in structure in order to accommodate and redistribute lateral pressure caused by sloping.
-Retaining walls construction normally designed with seepage holes, which allow collected ground water to escape.
+A retaining wall must be substantial and sturdy in the structure in order to accommodate and redistribute lateral pressure caused by sloping.
+Retaining walls construction normally designed with seepage holes, which allow collected groundwater to escape.
 This releases additional pressure created by accumulated water and helps keep maintain stability in the retaining wall.

 There are several different materials and methods used in retaining walls construction order to repair a buckling retaining wall.
 These include concrete retaining wall, timber retaining wall, interlocking blocks retaining wall, stacked stone retaining wall and a brick or block retaining wall.

 Each type of retaining wall is designed to hold back soil and to prevent down-slope movement or erosion.
-Choosing the type that is right for your property depends on the amount of soil that need to be retained.
+Choosing the type that is right for your property depends on the amount of soil that needs to be retained.

 Stone and concrete are the most common materials, and there are special retaining wall blocks crafted from aggregate materials and light concrete which are designed for this purpose.
-Some styles interlock, making assembly simpler, less costly and less time consuming, because each block fits securely with the next.
+Some styles interlock, making assembly simpler, less costly and less time consuming because each block fits securely with the next.
 These blocks are designed to fit securely, and they do not require the addition of mortar.

 A retaining wall can also be a series of “steps” or tiers, which makes for a more attractive design and allows for more efficient erosion control.
-The design can include different types of plantings, flowers or materials in each tier to bring more texture, color and interest to the area.
+The design can include different types of plantings, flowers or materials in each tier to bring more texture, color, and interest to the area.
 Aside from the aesthetic value, a tiered design provides better erosion control by breaking down the amount of soil, and therefore the pressure borne by each division of the retaining wall.

 Large stones and railroad ties were often used to build a tiered retaining wall in the past.
 Today, there are many styles and types of retaining wall blocks, and most people choose preformed blocks.
 These blocks are affordable and easy to use, thus making other methods somewhat obsolete, unless the look of rough stone or wood is preferred for aesthetic reasons.